germonprez/CV/README.md

 ### ACADEMIC APPOINTMENTS
 University of Nebraska Omaha
-Division of Innovative and Learning-Centric Initiatives.
+Division of Innovative and Learning-Centric Initiatives
 Faculty Fellow for Public Science
 2026 - 2027